-- If you cancel up to two business days prior to the start of the workshop, you are entitled to a full credit toward another workshop (valid for six months) OR a full refund less an administrative and cancellation fee (20% of the course tuition fee).
+- If you cancel up to two business days prior to the start of the course, you are entitled to a full credit toward another course (valid for six months) OR a full refund less an administrative and cancellation fee (20% of the course tuition fee).

-- No refunds will be given less than two business days prior to the start of the workshop.
+- No refunds will be given less than two business days prior to the start of the course.

-- Credits must be applied to another workshop registration within six months.
+- Credits must be applied to another course registration within six months.
 Credits cannot be changed into refunds.

 - If we cancel or reschedule a course, you are entitled to a full credit or refund without any assessment of administrative fees.